youcan-shop/foggle/README.md

 # Foggle

-A feature flagging package for Laravel.
+A feature flagging package for Laravel, heavily inspired by Pennant.

 ## Usage